An Invariant of Virtual Trivalent Spatial Graphs: From Tribrackets to Virtual Algebras

-Like the virtual tribrackets in \cite{NP}, and \N algebras in \cite{GNT}, the equations in the definition of the virtual \N algebra are derived from the set colorings of the planar complements projections of virtual $Y$-oriented Reidemseister moves.
+Like the virtual tribrackets in \cite{NP}, and \N algebras in \cite{GNT}, the equations in the definition of the virtual \N algebra are derived from coloring the planar complements of virtual $Y$-oriented Reidemseister moves.
 Figure \ref{fig:coloring_instructions} shows how to color regions of the planar complements of graphs using the tribracket and product structure of a virtual \N algebra.

-As proved by Nelson and Pico, the number of colorings of a virtual knot by a virtual tribracket is an invariant of virtual knots \cite{NP}.
+As proved by Nelson-Pico, the number of colorings of a virtual knot by a virtual tribracket is an invariant of virtual knots \cite{NP}.
 That is, the axioms of virtual tribrackets are derived from, and hence preserve, the virtual Reidemeister moves.
-Similarly, Graves, Nelson, and the second author proved that the number of \N algebra colorings of the planar complement of a $Y$-oriented trivalent spatial graph is an invariant of $Y$-oriented trivalent spatial graphs\cite{GNT}.
-That is, all of the (classical) $Y$-oriented Reidemesiter moves and the classical Reidemeister moves are preserved by the axioms of an \N algebra.
+Similarly, Graves-Nelson-T. proved that the number of \N algebra colorings of the planar complement of a $Y$-oriented trivalent spatial graph is an invariant of $Y$-oriented trivalent spatial graphs\cite{GNT}.
+That is, all of the (classical) $Y$-oriented Reidemeister moves and the classical Reidemeister moves are preserved by the axioms of a \N algebra.
 Virtual \N algebras are \N algebras with an extra virtual tribracket.
 Combining the two results for tribrackets and \N algebras, to show that the number of colorings of a virtual $Y$-oriented trivalent spatial graph by a virtual \N algebra is an invariant, we only need to check that the two virtual $Y$-oriented Reidemeister moves ($vR5$) are preserved under these colorings.